TownLake/blog-samrhea-legacy/content/post/serverless-cms.md

 ---
 author: "Sam Rhea"
 date: 2019-12-01
-linktitle: 🌐📰 open sourcing rough drafts
+linktitle: 📂📰 open sourcing rough drafts
-title: 🌐📰 open sourcing rough drafts
+title: 📂📰 open sourcing rough drafts
-description: "Maybe GitHub+Hugo+Workers is the ideal blogging platform?"
+description: "What if a public blog was also weirdly transparent?"
 ---

 Earlier this winter, I published two posts documenting the [migration](https://blog.samrhea.com/post/wrangler-sites/) of my personal blog to Cloudflare Workers Sites and my initial [deployment pipeline](https://blog.samrhea.com/post/deploy-pipeline/) in that new framework.